 The wine we tasted in the Spring of 2009 was respectable, although with a fairly strong tannin taste.
 Not wanting to take a chance, I bottled all of the 2008 vintage in the May 2009.
 Also, our friend Dimitris Vourliotis who has a printing shop in Athens made us labels which I attached to our bottles.
 Not sure if they improved the taste but they do look good.
 Before our 2009 harvest we invested in a new wine-press and a new crusher/stem-separator machine.
 This machine removes the stems automatically and we hope this will lower the tannin in our wine.
 We also bought a 150 liter stainless-steel vat to replace the plastic ones for the primary fermentation.
 Our 2009 must consists of 80% grapes from the upper terrace and 20% old Samian muscat grapes from our lower terrace.

-In 2019 we had a disastrous year.
+In 2019 and in 2020 we had disastrous years.
 A hot summer with rains conspired to dry out the grapes, leaving only a hollow skin.
 None of our grapes were usable.